Thinking beyond borders

 Tax returns are due by 31 March of the year following the tax year-end concerned, which is on 31 December.
 Filing of tax returns may be required from non-residents who derive Luxembourg-sourced income under certain conditions.
 A filing extension until June 30 is available upon request.
 The enforcement of filing deadlines will increase in 2018, with a significant increase in potential penalties.

 The Luxembourg employer has the legal obligation to withhold the correct amount of tax on salaries paid to employees.

 Advance payments of tax, together with tax withheld at the source, are deductible from the final income tax liability.
 Any overpayment of tax may be refunded subject to conditions.
 Tax withheld on wages and pensions is adjusted annually.

 The Luxembourg government has transposed in the Luxembourg Tax Law of a section of the EU Directive in respect of the automatic exchange of information on salaries, pensions and directors’ fees.

-Therefore, Luxembourg paying entities/employers had to report prior end of February 2015 the information related to calendar year 2014 salaries to the Luxembourg tax authorities.
+Therefore, Luxembourg paying entities/employers have to report prior end of February 2018 the information related to calendar year 2017 salaries to the Luxembourg tax authorities.